-The beach formed on the eastern side is being used for parking the boats.
+The beach formed on the Eastern side is being used for parking the boats.
 The western side of this groin has a number of dwelling units very close to the shoreline facing a constant threat due to the progressive ocean waves.
 The seawall constructed is not effective in protecting the coast.
-The groin under construction, as per the local people, has saved the village on its lee side during tsunami.
+The groin under construction, as per the local people, has saved the village on its lee side due to tsunami.
 Because of the presence of this groin, the propagation of tsunami on its western side must have been attenuated, and hence there was no damage to dwelling units adjacent to the shoreline.
-A distance of 1 km on the west of this groin has to be protected by groin field consisting of 6 short transition groins with an average length of 75 m.
+A distance of 1 Km. on the West of this groin has to be protected by groin field consisting of 6 short transition groins with an average length of 75 m.